The Drug Overdose Crisis

 Idaho is not immune to this public health crisis.

-That is the # of Idahoan's who lost their life to accidental drug overdose in 2023.
+Number of Idahoan's who lost their life to accidental drug overdose in 2023.

 *Source: https://www.gethealthy.dhw.idaho.gov/drug-overdose-dashboard